 You should consider filing an emergency motion for custody if you believe that your child's health or safety will be at risk unless the judge takes immediate action.
 For example, if you suspect that the other parent has abused, neglected, or kidnapped your child, you should seek emergency relief.

-How do I file for emergency custody during the COVID-19 pandemic?
+How do I file for emergency custody?